Watch Dogs (video game): Bad Blood

-In 2014, a year after the main events of Watch Dogs, Kenney decides to leave Chicago after performing what he thinks is his last hacking job: removing more data about him from the Blume servers and planting a fake trail to lead Blume away from him.
-However, after rescuing his former colleague Tobias Frewer from some fixers who had kidnapped him, Kenney decides to stay in Chicago until he learns who is out to get him and Frewer.
+In 2014, one year after the main events of Watch Dogs, Kenney decides to leave Chicago after performing what he thinks is his last hacking job: removing more data about him from the Blume servers and planting a fake trail to lead Blume away from him.
+However, after rescuing his former colleague Tobias Frewer from several fixers who had kidnapped him, Kenney elects to stay in the city until he learns who is out to get him and Frewer.
 The pair investigate the fixers trying to capture them and eventually discover that they were hired by Defalt, who is working with Blume to exact revenge on Kenney.

-Kenney manages to track down Defalt, but while investigating one of his hideouts, he finds mannequins representing the people who died during the blackout he had caused eleven years ago.
-Among them is a mannequin wearing a mask similar to Defalt's, which leads Kenney to realize the true reason for Defalt's vendetta against him: his brother was among the blackout victims.
-This enrages Kenney, as he had no intention for anyone to die during the blackout and he has been living with remorse ever since.
-After fending off fixers sent by Defalt to kill them, Kenney and Frewer infiltrate his hideout, but are eventually separated and Kenney becomes trapped in a room where he is forced to confront Defalt and the families of the other blackout victims.
-Defalt holds a vote to decide Kenney's fate and the majority choose for him to die, causing the room he is in to be filled with gas.
-Kenney begins to asphyxiate, but manages to hack the building's ventilation system through Frewer's phone, rerouting the gas to Defalt's room and seemingly killing him.
-Kenney is rescued by Frewer and decides to stay in Chicago to fight Blume with his help, hoping to recruit Aiden into their team as well.
+Kenney manages to track down Defalt, but while searching one of his hideouts, he finds mannequins representing the people who died during the blackout Kenney had caused eleven years ago.
+Among them is a mannequin wearing a replica of Defalt's mask, leading Kenney to realize the true reason for Defalt's vendetta against him: his brother was among the blackout victims.
+This angers Kenney, who had no intention of harming anyone during the blackout and has been living with the guilt ever since.
+After fending off fixers sent by Defalt to kill them, Kenney and Frewer infiltrate his hideout, where they are separated when Kenney is trapped in a room by Defalt, who holds a vote to decide his fate.

+Forced to confront the families of the blackout victims, Kenney apologizes for his actions and admits that he may be deserving of death, but warns the audience that, if they vote to kill him, they too will have to live with the guilt of taking someone's life.
+Kenney's speech ultimately fails to make the majority of the audience change their minds, and they vote in favor of his execution.
+As Defalt releases gas into the room, Kenney begins to asphyxiate but manages to hack the building's ventilation system through Frewer's phone, rerouting the gas to Defalt's room and seemingly killing him.
+Frewer rescues Kenney and the two decide to stay in Chicago for the time being, hoping to recruit Aiden to help them fight against Blume.